Continue in Lookup and network tools without copying the target.

 Can I hide my IP address?

-Yes.
-You can hide or change the IP address visible to websites by using tools such as a VPN, proxy, Tor, or a different network connection.
-The effectiveness depends on the tool, provider, and configuration you choose.
+You can change the IP visible to websites by using a VPN, proxy, Tor, mobile network, or remote server.
+These methods have different privacy, trust, performance, and security implications.

 Is IPMYP free to use?